gvwilson/buildtogether.tech/src/research/index.md

 ## What Do We Know About Programmer Productivity?

-Let's start our exploration of research results with the often-repeated claim that some programmers are [%i "productivity!comparative" %]ten times more productive[%/i%] than others.
+Let's start our exploration of research results with the often-repeated claim that some programmers are ten times more productive[%i "productivity!comparative" %] than others.
 Is it actually true?
 The short answer is, "It's complicated."
 As [%b Prechelt2019 %] shows, the answer depends on what exactly the question is intended to mean.
 Looking at exactly the same data, you could conclude that some programmers are 105 times more productive than